-the aller tender are removed and remove and remove and remove and Lit LED Meaning F1 Not used.
+the algorithms to the second state of the second state and the Lit LED Meaning F1 Not used.
 F2 Forms mode.
 BTE is in forms mode, and keyboard operators can enter data only in the unprotected fields.
 Press SHIFT-F2 to take BTE out of forms mode and turn the LED off.
-F3 ENQ.
+F3 ENO.
 The host is trying to send a message but can't because BTE is in local mode.
 (Press F9 to put BTE in RCV mode.)
 F8 LOCAL.
 BTE is in local mode.
 To exit BTE, F8 must be lit.
 F9 RCV.
 BTE is ready to receive data from the host.
 F10 XMIT.
 BTE is transmitting information to the host.
 OVERTYPE BTE is in overtype mode.
 To return to insert mode press OVERTYPE again.
 LOCK Letters appear only in uppercase when typed.
 To turn off the function, press LOCK again.
 The LOCK LED will go off.
-Upperand lowercase letters will appear when you type (as long as the Lowercase Lockout option is off: it's in the Environment
+Upperand lowercase letters will appear when you type (as long as the Lowercase Lockout option is off; it's in the Environment